anky17/Java-Practice/README.md

-Some of the folder contents the documentation of the related topic which will be beneficial for you.
+Some of the packages contents the documentation of the related topic which will be beneficial for you.